katrimarika/weather-fi-widget/NOTES.md

 From: [https://ilmatieteenlaitos.fi/latauspalvelun-pikaohje](https://ilmatieteenlaitos.fi/latauspalvelun-pikaohje)

+Different than the symbols FMI uses in their current website and app.

 These could be combined with

-- cloudiness info to form different cloudiness combinations of the vrious rains
+- cloudiness info to form different cloudiness combinations of the various rains
-- sunrise/sunset info retrieved from somewhere else to form images with sun/moon
+- sunrise/sunset info (retrieved from somewhere else) to use different symbols for day and night